-- Corporate Sustainability Reporting Directive (CSRD) - Companies with listed securities in the EU, non-EU parents (including US companies) with substantial activity and a physical presence in the EU, and non-EU subsidiaries of companies that meet the scoping.
+- The EU's Accounting Directive, as amended by the Corporate Sustainability Reporting Directive (CSRD), applies to certain EU companies, non-EU parents (including US companies) with substantial activity and a physical presence in the EU, and non-EU subsidiaries of companies that meet the scoping. - The Omnibus package includes proposals that would further amend the Accounting Directive.

-Fast facts, impacts, actions
+Fast facts and impacts